 Foreigners who plan to exercise employment or establish businesses in Singapore must obtain the necessary approval from the relevant authority prior to the commencement of employment.

-A Work Permit is generally for lower-skilled foreigners, from an approved country or territory who wants to work in Singapore.
+Work Permit is generally for basic or semi-skilled foreigners, from approved countries or territories to work in Singapore.
 Various conditions apply depending on the country of origin of the workers.
 Employers of Work Permit holders must purchase medical insurance with a minimum coverage of $15,000 for inpatient care and day surgery.
-With the exception of Malaysian workers, employers will also need to provide a bank or insurance guarantee of $5,000 per foreign worker.
+A S$5,000 security bond has to be purchased for each non-Malaysian worker, prior to the worker’s arrival in Singapore.
+You can buy the bond at any bank or insurance company.

-Employers are also required to pay the Foreign Worker Levy which is a pricing mechanism designed to regulate the number of foreign workers in Singapore.
-The Foreign Worker Levy is paid on a monthly basis and the amount is dependent on the type of industry, as well as the “Dependency Ceiling” i.e. the number of foreign workers that may be employed by that industry and the qualifications of the workers.
+If you employ Work Permit holders, you may be limited by a quota for your industry.
+You will also have to pay a monthly levy for each worker.
+Foreign Worker Levy is a pricing mechanism designed to regulate the number of foreign workers in Singapore.
+The Foreign Worker Levy is payable on a monthly basis and the amount depends on the type of industry, as well as the “Dependency Ceiling” i.e. the number of foreign workers that may be employed by that industry and the qualifications of the workers.
 The levy amount varies from $300 to $950 per month for each employee, depending on the number of Work Permit holders employed by the company.

-An S Pass is granted to mid-level skilled workers who earn a fixed monthly salary of at least $2,200, possess the required tertiary education or technical training and have relevant work experience.
-The number of S Pass holders an employer can employ is capped at 15% of its workforce for the service sector and 20% for the other sectors.
-The employer must purchase and maintain similar medical insurance for S Pass holders as for the Work Permit holders and are also required to pay a Foreign Worker Levy of $330 for the S Pass quota up to 10% of the company’s total workforce.
-The next 10% to 20% of the S Pass quota will be levied at $650.
+An S Pass is granted to mid-level skilled workers who earn a fixed monthly salary of at least $2,400, and have the relevant qualifications and work experience.
+Currently, the number of S Pass holders an employer can employ is capped at 13% of its workforce for the service sector and 20% for the other sectors.
+The employer must purchase and maintain similar medical insurance for S Pass holders as for the Work Permit holders and are also required to pay a Foreign Worker Levy.

-Employment Passes (EP) are usually issued to graduates, professionals, technical personnel and skilled workers in managerial, executive or specialised jobs.
-The requirements include recognised qualifications, preferably a good degree, adequate relevant experience and a salary of at least $3,600 a month.
+Employment Passes (EP) are granted to professionals, technical personnel and skilled workers in managerial, executive or specialised jobs.
+The requirements include recognised qualifications, preferably a good university degree, adequate relevant experience and a salary of at least $3,600 a month (more experienced candidates need higher salaries).
+Employers may use the Self-Assessment Tool (SAT) to check if the applicant qualifies for an Employment Pass.

 It should be noted that dependants will typically need to present the EP that they are attached to, in order to access certain services in Singapore.
 As an example, DP holders cannot get the following services on their own accord: a mobile phone contract, an internet provider or a TV provider.